Egon Tschirch: Affiliation with Nazism

 Beginning in the early 1930s, there was little significant artistic development in Tschirch's work.
 His art consisted of objective and realistic themes.
 In the emerging era of Nazism, Egon Tschirch identified with national socialist views.
 In 1931 he joined the Nazi Party.
 He produced several works on commission in the service of the Nazi regime as well as commissions from private individuals that enabled him to live a comfortable life until the beginning of the Second World War.

 When the Holocaust, the genocide of Jews by Nazi Germany, began and his hometown was destroyed in 1942, Tschirch began to criticise the Nazi regime.
 One of his paintings from this time hangs in St. Mary's Church in Rostock, depicting the church surrounded by the city’s ruins.

 In 1948, Egon Tschirch died childless in Rostock at the age of 58.

 Reception

 In the summer of 1937, there were discussions about whether some of his works from the early 1920s should be classified as degenerate art and removed from the State Museum Schwerin.
 The intervention of advocates on his behalf prevented this.

 Tschirch was treated with caution and largely forgotten in East Germany.
+Since 1998 several exhibitions have taken place in Rostock and Ahrenshoop.

 The first monograph on his life and work was published in 2020.
+Tschirch has a street named after him in Rostock.